masternoah/3D-Shapes-Formulas-for-Olympiads/README.md

 ## Future Improvements
 - Add diagrams for each solid
-- Include derivations and common applications
+- Add derivations and common applications
-- Expand to more advanced contest geometry topics
+- Add more advanced contest geometry topics